PegasisForever/python_handouts/Basic Terms.md

 Finally, we got something that is not exists in your math class.

 What control flow does is it controls how your code flows.
 (Okay I know it sounds obvious) You can use Control flow to let a certain part of your code only execute if the condition you gave it is satisfied.
 Or you can use control flow to run a part of your code multiple times.

+## Comment

+Reading “languages of computers” is sometimes boring and hard to understand.
+You can write some comments in your code to help yourself and others to understand your code better.
+When your program is executed, your comment will ignored by computer.